Georgess2293/fsd_tech_product_analyzer/readme/README.md

 Interactive PowerBI Dashboard:
 A central dashboard where viewers can view:

-1. Economic Indicators: Graphs, charts and visualizations displaying key economic metrics over time.
+1. Market Indicator: Graphs, charts and visualizations displaying yearly sales of manufacturers.
-2. Sentiment Analysis: Representations of public sentiment about economic conditions, perhaps through heat maps, pie charts, or sentiment bars.
+2. Sentiment Analysis: Representations of consumers sentiment about different products over time through pie charts and bars.
-3. Predictive Analysis: A visualization of the ML model's performance about he US econmoic recovery compared to actual data.
+3. Specs analysis: Display correlation between the specs and the reviews.
-4. Interactive filters: options to filter data by date, region, or specific economic indicatiors for customized views.
+4. Interactive filters: options to filter data by date, brand, or product for customized views.